kkamal11/Portfolio/README.md

 # Portfolio
 This is my portfolio **[website↗️](https://kishorkamal.netlify.app/)**.

-It is developed using following techs:
+It is developed using the following techs:
 - HTML
 - CSS
 - JavaScript